adbharadwaj/graphspace-python/docker/README.md

 then inside the container in the `/home/graphspace-python/example` directory call:

-`python test.py example-graph.txt compbio@reed.edu compbio`
+`python test.py example-graph.txt user6@example.com user6`

 the output files will be linked to the host machine in the example subdirectory.